Some men revel in records; Jim Gavin is not one of them.

 “The currency we deal in is performance and that’s what we try to strive for everyday, we got a good performance today, we didn’t get a complete one and that’s what we’re always striving towards.

 “That’s what we’re going after next week against Monaghan which will be a completely different tactical game but one we’ll enjoy, we enjoy those challenges."

 The Dublin manager didn't hide the fact that he is not particularly interested or moved by guiding his team to that record, perhaps that gives a more illuminating insight into one of the most successful managers in the game.

 Records and trophies may be some measure of success to fans, pundits and players.
 Gavin though is more interested in the journey than the destination.

-Striving toward the perfect performance and hoping to bring the best out of one of the most talented crops of footballers ever to emerge from the capital.
+Striving toward the perfect performance and hoping to bring the best out of individuals who when combined make up one of the most talented group of footballers ever to emerge from the capital.